 As a 1st Lieutenant, Donald became commanding officer of Company B, 192nd Tank Battalion when Headquarters Company was formed in January 1941.
 He was promoted to captain on May 18, 1941, at Ft.
 Knox.

-Donald took part in the Louisiana maneuvers of 1941.
-When the maneuvers were completed, the members of the 192nd Tank Battalion were told that their time in federal service had been extended from one to six years.
+Donald took part in the Louisiana maneuvers from September 1 through 30.
+When the maneuvers were completed, the members of the 192nd Tank Battalion were ordered to Camp Polk, Louisiana, and told that their time in federal service had been extended from one to six years.
 After those soldiers and officers deemed to be "too old" to go overseas were released from federal duty, the battalion members received passes home to take care of unfinished business.

 At the fort, the soldiers were met by Gen. Edward King who welcomed them and made sure that they had what they needed.
 He also was apologetic that there were no barracks for the tankers and that they had to love in tents.
 The fact was he had not learned of their arrival until days before they arrived.
 He remained with the battalion until they had settled in and had their Thanksgiving Dinner.

 For the next seventeen days the tankers spent much of their time removing cosmoline from their weapons.
 They also spent a large amount of time loading ammunition belts.
 The plan was for them, with the 194th Tank Battalion, to take part in maneuvers.

 During their time at Fort Stotsenburg, they lived in tents along the main road between the fort and Clark Field because their barracks had not been finished.
 They spent most of their time readying their equipment for the maneuvers they were expecting to take part in.
 With the other members of his company, Donald lived through the bombing of Clark Field on December 8, 1941.

 Being the commanding officer of B Company, Donald was ordered to take his company to Dau, a barrio to the east of Clark Field.
 The barrio had excellent roads and a rail line which could be used to move troops.